forest-host/questions/README.md

 ```
 "fever_degrees": {
   "question": "How warm are you? in Celcius"
-  // for all `required: false` (default) questions you can override the skip button text
+  // for all `required: false` questions you can override the skip button text
   "skip": "i don't know",
   // for all `other: true` questions, you can override the other option text
   "other": "Type your answer"